 Psychotherapy, Projection and Relationships

-Projection is a very common thing that we all unconsciously engage in, and depth psychotherapy is very concerned with how it colours relationships.
+Projection is a very common thing that we all unconsciously engage in, and /a-midlife-transition is very concerned with how it colours relationships.
 What does psychology mean by “projection”?
 Jungian analyst Andrew Samuels writes:

 Projection may be seen as… a defence against anxiety.
 Difficult emotions or unacceptable parts of the personality may be located in a person or object external to the subject.